 Step 1) We withdraw blood or a bone marrow sample.

-Step 2) We separate your stem cells from your blood or bone marrow.
+Step 2) We separate your cells from your blood or bone marrow.

-By using stem cells derived from your own body, stem cell therapy works to harness your body’s natural healing ability.
+By using cells derived from your own body, cellular therapy works to harness your body’s natural healing ability.

 This form of treatment is remarkable for its ability to ease the symptoms of lung disease and address its progression.